What Is Cyber Insurance?

 Every insurance provider is different, but here are common factors that affect cyber insurance premiums:

-• Your industry (e.g., education, healthcare, and financial industries are higher risk).
+• Your industry (e.g., education, healthcare, and financial industries are higher risk)

-• Your company size (e.g., more employees increase risk).
+• Your company size (e.g., more employees increase risk)

-Amount and sensitivity of your data (e.g., school districts with student and faculty personal identifiable information are at higher risk).
+• Amount and sensitivity of your data (e.g., school districts with student and faculty personal identifiable information are at higher risk)

-• Your revenue (e.g., a profitable bank will be more attractive to cybercriminals).
+• Your revenue (e.g., a profitable bank will be more attractive to cybercriminals)

-• Your investment in cybersecurity (e.g., lower premiums go to companies with dedicated resources and policies around cybersecurity).
+• Your investment in cybersecurity (e.g., lower premiums go to companies with dedicated resources and policies around cybersecurity)

 • Coverage limit (e.g., the cost per incident will decrease with a lower liability limit).

-• Deductible (e.g., the more you pay per incident, the less your plan’s premium).
+• Deductible (e.g., the more you pay per incident, the less your plan’s premium)

-These days, it’s challenging to estimate the true cost of an attack because historical data haven’t been widely shared.
+These days, it’s challenging to estimate the true cost of an attack because historical data hasn’t been widely shared.
 The U.S. Government Accountability Office reported that the rising “frequency, severity, and cost of cyberattacks” increases cyber insurance premiums.

 Most companies start with an online quote from a cyber insurance provider, but many will eventually need to compile more detailed and specific information in order to get the most accurate figures.

-If you’re a small business owner, you may have all the information you need at hand, but for mid-market and enterprise companies, securing a cyber insurance policy should be a cross-functional effort.
+If you’re a business owner, you may have all the information you need at hand, but for mid-market and enterprise companies, securing a cyber insurance policy should be a cross-functional effort.
 You’ll need information from finance, legal, and compliance departments, IT, operations, and perhaps other divisions to ensure cyber insurance coverage and policy terms meet your company’s needs.

 Before the quote, an insurance company will perform a risk assessment of your business in order to determine the cost to insure you.
 A typical cyber insurance questionnaire might include specific, detailed questions in the areas of organizational structure, legal and compliance requirements, business policies and procedures, and questions about your technical infrastructure.
 Here are some questions you might encounter: